 We, the people, here assembled choose “liberty and justice,” and we reject a system of intrusive federal control that is antithetical to a prosperous way of life, and to the well being of a sovereign state.

-Fundamental to liberty, statehood and citizenship is the right to self-preservation.
-This right includes the obligation of each sovereign state to protect is citizens from the oppressive, harmful, or unlawful policies of the federal government.
+Fundamental to liberty, statehood and citizenship are the right to self-preservation.
+This right includes the obligation of each sovereign state to protect its citizens from the oppressive, harmful, or unlawful policies of the federal government.
 To wit:

 First, the United States is no longer a sustainable nation-state: not politically, economically, agriculturally, socially, morally, culturally, nor environmentally.